 The DoD uses the Defense Priorities and Allocations System (DPAS) to provide priority support.

-(Although the Department of Defense does not have a Security of Supply arrangement with Canada, it is included below because the U.S. Department of Commerce has a Memorandum of Understanding with the Canadian Public Works and Government Services Canada to mutually provide priorities support.
+(Although the DoD does not have a Security of Supply Arrangement with Canada, Canada is included below because the U.S. Department of Commerce has a Memorandum of Understanding with the Canadian Public Works and Government Services Canada to mutually provide priorities support.
 DoD program managers, contractors, and subcontractors can request priority assistance for U.S. defense purchases in Canada through the Department of Defense.)

 DoD program managers, contractors, and subcontractors acquiring materials and services from participating firms may request priority delivery for their contract, subcontract, or order when necessary to meet U.S. defense requirements.

 In addition, program managers, contractors, and subcontractors may request assistance when acquiring an item from a firm which is located in a participating country but is not itself participating in that country’s code of conduct.
 In such cases, the DoD will request the foreign Ministry of Defense request the company join its code of conduct, or otherwise provide priority support for the U.S. defense order.